Guymer/fmc/README.md

         "Singapore",                    # just transferred planes).
     ],
            renames = {                  # (see documentation below)
-        "Czech Republic" : "Czechia",
+                                        #           airport database → shape database
+                                                           "Türkiye" : "Turkey",
-         "United States" : "United States of America", }
+        "United Kingdom of Great Britain and Northern Ireland (the)" : "United Kingdom", "United States of America (the)" : "United States of America", "Viet Nam" : "Vietnam",
+    }
 )
 ```

 You must pass it the path to a CSV file containing all of the flights that you have taken.
 Additionally, you can optionally pass it a list of other countries that you have visited but that you might not have flown to (`extraCountries`).
 Furthermore, you can optionally pass it a list of countries that you have **not** visited, such as those containing transfer airports (`notVisited`).

 FMC uses two different databases of countries behind the scenes and (very annoyingly) they use different names for some countries.
 If any of these are ones that you have visited then you can correct FMC's behaviour by explicitly providing a dictionary of countries to be renamed (`renames`).
-To find out the list of country names supported then look at ["Natural Earth Countries.json" in my "misc" repository](https://github.com/Guymer/misc/blob/main/Natural%20Earth%20Countries.json).
+To find out the list of country names supported by the airport database then look at ["db.json"](fmc/db.json).
+To find out the list of country names supported by the shape database then look at ["Natural Earth Countries.json" in my "misc" repository](https://github.com/Guymer/misc/blob/main/Natural%20Earth%20Countries.json).

 ## Example Output